-The minor in Women’s History explores the role and relevance of women throughout history.
-Program courses emphasize the integration of women’s stories and experiences into traditional narratives of history, and the ways in which highlighting these experiences challenges our understanding of the past.
-The minor covers the full span of world and United States history, with courses that focus on specific historical women and specific issues that affect women in particular.
+A minor in Women’s History explores the role and relevance of women throughout history.
+The program emphasizes the integration of women’s stories and experiences into the traditional narratives of history, and the ways in which highlighting these experiences challenges our understanding of the past.
+The minor covers the full span history, with courses that focus on specific historical women and specific issues that affect women in particular.

-In a world of increasing turmoil and change, Taylor University students of women’s history are grounded in the wisdom of the centuries and are poised to apply Christian principles and a biblical worldview in the profession of their choice.
+In a world of increasing turmoil and change, Women's History minors are grounded in wisdom and are poised to apply Christian principles and a biblical worldview in their professions of choice.

 The Women’s History minor prepares students for careers that involve critical thinking, information analysis, and communication of complex ideas.
 It also prepares students for further graduate study in history, women’s studies, and law, among other programs.

 Students interested in course descriptions and academic policies can check out our Undergraduate Catalog here.

 The Foundational Core classes will give you a big-picture view of how your calling connects with God's purpose for your life, engaging with ideas that will demonstrate how God has given you certain talents and skills to bring healing to the world.
 You’ll become a well-versed individual, equipped with critical thinking skills, a lifelong love of learning, and an appreciation for God's creation.